 Seeing kids run around barefoot is not uncommon apparently.

 For every family that we gave a blanket to, we asked if they would like to send their thanks, in picture form, to those who donated.
 Here were the results:

-This is by no means everyone we helped, just the people who agreed to be photographed.
+This is by no means everyone we helped, just the people who wanted to be photographed.
 I was utterly speechless when I saw these photos for the first time.
-These are the actual people we helped.
-These are them!

-Even going through the process of organising this, I knew that it would help some far off people, but I couldn’t see them, I couldn’t imagine their faces.
-They were just numbers and hazy faceless outlines.
+Even going through the process of organising this, I knew that it would help, but I couldn’t see the people it was helping, I couldn’t imagine their faces.
+They were just numbers and faceless outlines.
 Seeing these pictures made this very real for me, I hope it has for everyone who contributed too.

 It also clearly shows that there is so much more work to be done.
-I don’t know what that work will be, but I’ve asked everyone who donated, and now I ask you, to keep your eyes and ears open for the next opportunity to do something.
+I don’t know what that work will be, but I’ve asked everyone who donated, and I extend it to you too, keep your eyes and ears open for the next opportunity to do something.